DigitalNZ/supplejack/_posts/2014-05-01-supplejack-manager.md

 ### Enabling MFA on the Manager

-MFA can be enabled on the manager by setting the environment variable MFA_ENABLED to true or by setting it to true in the application.rb.
-Once you have enabled MFA you can get totp codes for a specific user by running in the rails console so that they can login and then set it up for themselves.
+MFA can be enabled on the manager by setting the environment variable MFA_ENABLED to true and by adding the environment variable OTP_SECRET_KEY to your application.yaml.
+This value should be generated with `bundle exec rake secret`.
+Once you have enabled MFA you can get the secret key through the rails console a give it to a user so that they can set up MFA for themselves.

 ```
 user = User.where(email: 'bla')
-ROTP::TOTP.new(user.otp_secret_key).at(DateTime.now)
+user.otp_secret_key
 ```

 If you are enabling it on an existing application, please run the rake task `users:configure_mfa` to set up the required fields on all of the users.